deanishe/alfred-workflow/docs/script_filter_results.rst

 .. tip::

-    If you need to fine the UTI for a filetype, Alfred can help you.
+    If you need to find the UTI for a filetype, Alfred can help you.

     Add a File Filter to a workflow, and drag a file of the type you're interested in into the File Types list in the Basic Setup tab.
 Alfred will